 Building a Full CRUD Application#

 In this article we will tie together everything we have learned in the series so far.
 We will build a complete CRUD (Create, Read, Update, Delete) application with both an HTML frontend using ErlyDTL templates and a JSON API backend.
-The application will manage a list of notes.
+The application will manage a list of notes using Kura for the database layer.

 The plan#